MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-2020-power-platform.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-2020-download-offline.png)

-The first screen you'll see is a calednar view of your scheduled jobs (generally work orders but not exclusively).
+The first screen you'll see is a calendar view of your scheduled work orders.

 Select **More > Show as > Read Only Grid** to view the bookings as a list as shown on the right side of the image below.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-2020-booking-view.jpg)

-Select a booking to view more details of the scheduled job and the related work order.
+Select a booking to view more details about the booking time and the work order.
+As an example, you can update the status to traveling to indicate you are driving to the customer location, and on the Customer tab you can view the work order location on a map and trigger turn-by-turn driving directions from a GPS app on your phone such as Bing Maps, Apple Maps, Waze, or Google Maps.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/mobile-2020-work-order-navigate-directions-map.jpg)

+On the Service tab you'll see work order details like Work order service tasks, products, and services.

+And on the Notes tab you'll see a way to add note text, pictures, and videos as well as capture a customer signature.

 > [!div class="mx-imgBorder"]